MauMuller/termux-config/README.md

 Manipulate your [termux](https://github.com/termux/termux-app) file configurations with command line.

-- Change just specific configurion without modify anyother;
+- Change just specific configurion without modify any other;
 - Rapidly make changes on your file;

 Exemple: